Profit definitions

 Now it may seem that normalizations mainly improve profits, but that is certainly not the case.
 The corrections can also be detrimental:

-1. Sometimes the web shop is run from business premises for which no costs are passed on.
+- Sometimes the online business is run from business premises for which no costs are passed on.

-But by far the most common correction when determining the profit of a web store is the salary of the entrepreneur.
+But by far the most common correction when determining the profit of an online business is the salary of the entrepreneur.
 This occurs so often that we devote a separate heading to it:

 The entrepreneurial reward